-I often jump in here to help, offering telephone screening interviews and remote LAB profiling to refine the candidate pool.
+I often jump in here to help, offering telephone screening interviews and remote LAB profiling to refine the candidate pool (find out more about the LAB profile and behavioural profiling here).
 Whilst some candidates can easily be disregarded due to a clear lack of skills or experience – motivational traits are harder to determine from a piece of paper.
 There’s little point wasting a hiring managers time video interviewing candidates who will not fit the motivational requirements of the role!
 I prefer to do this on the telephone than via video call.
 Why?
 It allows me to listen more deeply to the language the candidate is using, without getting distracted by visual distractions such as curtains twitching, people moving around or a cat playing in the background!
 Deep listening allows me to determine what a candidate’s motivational patterns are, and whether they will fit the hiring needs.

 My favourite interview question at this screening stage of recruitment is: “What’s important to you in your work?”

 Whatever a candidate responds, I carefully note these and then use them to ask further probing questions throughout my profiling.
 Whilst they may have a scripted response to the initial question, asking these further questions allows me to then gather more natural subconscious responses.
 Delving further into a candidate’s mind as well as their career motivations.

 Hiring remotely is effectively hiring in a sense deprivation chamber…